-Output No. Description Budget Notes/Activities Possible Executing Entities (EE) NIE Type of expenditure
+Output No. Description Budget Notes/Activities Possible Executing NIE Type of expenditure

-livestock production in the
+livestock production in the Entitles (EE)

-country, based on climate
+country based on climate

 and water management

 data generated by the

 program.

 Development of national

 agricultural zoning map

 with current weather data

-and water]
+and water

-- national capacity for
+3. Stren ngthened local-r national capacity for

-- n making to reduce and
+monitor ring and decisio n making to reduce and

-- ated with climate change ETECA . .
+respond l to risks associa ated with climate change 1

-Output - a) Design and operation of ETESA Procurement Agreement
+Output Designed and a) Design and operation of ETESA Procurement Agreement

 3.1 in operation the National System for support /Goods

 the National Climate Data, by upgrading

 System for ETESA's existing network

 Climate Data for recording hydro-agro

 (NSCD), by meteorological information

 upgrading from hydrographic

-ETESA's watersheds.
+ETESA S watersneds.

 existing Acquisition and installation -

-network for Acquisition and installation

 recording of the network of hydro-

 climatic agro-meteorological

 information stations

 from

+hydrographic

-hydrographic watersheds
+watersheds

 Output Established a) Implement the sound SINAPROC Contracto Agreement /

-3.2 an early UTP follow up services
+3.2 an early warning system at the UTP follow up services

-5.2 warning system at the communities included in UTP TOHOW UP Services
+warning communities included in

-warning system to the CHVRW early warning
+system to the CHVRW early warning

 identify in system; and complete

 advance, the signposts along

 necessary communities at risk areas.

 measures in This EWS is focused on

 case of floods

-hydro- Diagnostic of SAT 1
+hydro- Diagnostic of SAT

-Output No. Description Budget Notes/Activities Possible Executing NIE Type of expenditure Entities (EE) climatic events that could affect food Design of an early warning system for flood in the Rio CHV (consulting) Maintenance production and power generation b) Implement an early warning system for floods and droughts at the SMRW Design of an early warning system for floods and droughts in the SM River (consulting) Acquisition and installation of early warning system Maintenance c) Workshops and simulations to train technical staff and communities on the early warning system Training and simulations Output 3.3 The NSCD interfaced and equiped with a joint node, with the Ministry of Agriculture Development, to generate and manage climatic plansa) Interface and equip theNSCD with a joint node,with the Ministry ofAgriculture Development,to generate and manageclimatic information.Acquisition of equipment(computing, printers, etc.)Plan training fortechnicians and producers MIDA Procurement support Agreement / goods + services Output 3.4 information Designed a monitoring and evaluation tool to assess effectiveness a) Design a monitoring and evaluation tool to assess effectiveness of climate change adaptation measures implemented by the program.
-MiAmbiente Procurement support Agreement /consultancy
+Output Description Budget Notes/Activities Possible NIE Type of

+No. Executing expenditure

+Entities (EE)

+climatic Design of an early warning

+events that system for flood in the Rio

+could affect CHV (consulting)

+food Maintenance

+production and power b) Implement an early

+generation warning system for floods

+8 and droughts at the SMRW

+Design of an early warning

+system for floods and

+droughts in the SM River

+(consulting)

+Acquisition and installation

+of early warning system

+Maintenance

+c) Workshops and

+simulations to train

+technical staff and

+communities on the early

+warning system

+Training and simulations

+plans

+Output The NSCD a) Interface and equip the MIDA Procurement Agreement /

+3.3 interfaced NSCD with a joint node, support goods + services

+and equiped with the Ministry of

+with a joint Agriculture Development,

+node, with to generate and manage

+the Ministry climatic information.

+of Agriculture Acquisition of equipment

+Development, (computing, printers, etc.)

+to generate Plan training for

+and manage technicians and producers

+climatic

+information

+Output Designed a a) Design a monitoring and MiAmbiente Procurement Agreement

+3.4 monitoring evaluation tool to assess support /consultancy

+and effectiveness of climate

+evaluation change adaptation

+tool to assess measures implemented by

+enectiveness the program.

 Output No. Description Budget Notes/Activities Possible Executing Entities (EE) NIE Type of expenditure of climate change adaptation measures implemented by the program and national efforts This includes program inception workshops with public and nongovernmental relevant stakeholders (at least three workshops).
 This program will serve MiAmbiente in starting to evaluate progress of other adaptation efforts being implemented in the country (such as).
-Design and implementation of M&E tool to measure the effectiveness of the adaptation measures to CC with the Program and other national interventions 4.
-Rise awareness and establish a knowledge exchang ge platform to re espond to, and mitigate - ted events from local and national Output - a) Technical working Wetlands Contract Consultancy 4.1 awareness of watersheds vulnerability and participation of population groups in adaptation measures sessions with key implementing partners and project staff to define WorkPlan, coordination arrangements and kick off meetings/requirements.
+Design and implementation of M&E tool to measure the effectiveness of the adaptation measures to CC with the Program and other 4.
+Rise awareness and establish a knowledge exchang impacts national e platform to re of climate-rela l scope espond to, and mitigate ted events from local and Output 4.1 Improved awareness of watersheds vulnerability and participation of population groups in adaptation measures a) Technical working sessions with key implementing partners and project staff to define WorkPlan, coordination arrangements and kick off meetings/requirements.
 These activity also includes the development and facilitation of training sessions with key project staff and partners about the nexus approach to water-energy-food security as an option for adaptation to climate change.
-International follow up
+Wetlands International Contract follow up Consultancy